 Bax's association with Kent Wildlife Trust has been condemned by members, conservationists, animal welfare organisations and politicians, ranging from Chris Packham to PETA.

 Working with people of all beliefs and backgrounds is fine; but that is not the issue here.
 Kent Wildlife Trust have appointed a person who actively goes against the charity's mission statement (the reason members provide their donations).
 The Chairman of Kent Wildlife Trust should be a role model.
-Endorsing Mr. Bax as Chairman legitimises beagling, shooting, slaughter and fox-hunting.
+Endorsing Mr. Bax as Chairman normalises hunting and shooting.
 If Bax continues to inspire and endorse bloodsports, our environment weakens.
 Any good that Bax does, does not give him any special right to go against the Trust's mission statement in so many ways.
-If an ordinary member of the public was seen by a Trust staff member doing any of the things that Bax does, I have no doubt that they would have received strong words in riposte.
-Bax is not a fit and proper person to be running a wildlife conservation charity and we call for Kent Wildlife Trust to cut their ties with him immediately.
+Bax is not a fit and proper person to be running a wildlife conservation charity and we call for Kent Wildlife Trust to cut their ties with him.

 One of Bax's business partners, Stuart Sillars of BTF Partnership is currently listed as 'Joint Master', 'Huntsman' and 'Hare Conservationist' for the Blean Beagles and has been Huntsman since 1996.
 He has also been photographed and caught on video as recently as 4th March 2017 with a pack of Beagles in the Kentish countryside.
 Richard Thomas, another of Bax's business partners at BTF Partnership, also donated a day's shoot to the same auction that Bax did.
 Advertising 'Expected bag 50-75 pheasants and possibly an unlucky duck'.